bstaber/Trilinos/README.md

 		* used in compressibleHyperelasticity_linearPatchTest, manufacturedSolution, rubberblock, tiMooney, tiMooneyRandomField
 	* __nearlyIncompressibleHyperelasticity__ (three-field formulation with static condensation): see folder arteries
 		* used in dirichletInletOutlet_PolyconvexHGO, dirichletStripElongation_StochasticPolyconvexHGO, neumannInnerSurface_PolyconvexHGO, neumannInnerSurface_StochasticPolyconvexHGO
-* Also solves Laplace's equation for the generation of fibers directions in the folder arteries
+* Also solves Laplace's equation for the generation of fibers directions in the folder arteries.

 ### Documentation